jhap1982/giveituruguay/1999/1999-08-26 - Le Zénith, Paris, France/README.md

 ## Setlist

-Around the World
+1. Around the World
-Give It Away
+2. Give It Away
-Scar Tissue
+3. Scar Tissue
-Suck My Kiss
+4. Suck My Kiss
-Savior
+5. Savior
-I Like Dirt
+6. I Like Dirt
-I Could Have Lied
+7. I Could Have Lied
-Organic Anti-Beat Box Band
+8. Organic Anti-Beat Box Band
-The Guns of Brixton tease
+9. The Guns of Brixton tease
-Your Pussy's Glued to a Building on Fire JOHN
+10. Your Pussy's Glued to a Building on Fire JOHN
-Easily
+11. Easily
-London Calling tease
+12. London Calling tease
-Right on Time
+13. Right on Time
-Under the Bridge
+14. Under the Bridge
-Me and My Friends
+15. Me and My Friends
-ENCORE BREAK
+<br> ENCORE BREAK
-Sir Psycho Sexy
+16. Sir Psycho Sexy
-The Power of Equality
+17. The Power of Equality
-ENCORE BREAK
+<br> ENCORE BREAK
-My Lovely Man
+18 .My Lovely Man
-Back in Black tease
+19. Back in Black tease
-Fire
+20. Fire

 ## Notes